gfidone/COSMOS/README.md

     python3 experiments/main.py
     ```

-Simulation data will be progressively stored into a JSON file at the specified `path` in `experiments/config.json`.
+Simulation data will be progressively stored into a JSON file at the specified `export_path` in `experiments/config.json`.
 For details about JSON output fields, see `api_reference.md`.

 # License
 COSMOS is distributed under the GNU General Public License.
 Refer to LICENSE.txt for details.